On semibounded expansions of ordered groups: Examples

+\begin{proof}[Proof of Proposition \ref{prop-examples}] For (1), we prove that it has (DP) and (DIM), and hence Theorem \ref{main2} directly applies.
+By Proposition \ref{d-min}, it suffices to show that it satisfies (DP)(I) and d-minimality.
+For (DP)(I), by Proposition \ref{DP1}, we only need to show Condition (A).
+Both Condition (A) and d-minimality are shown in \cite{MT}.

-For (3), observe that $f$ is definable in $\la \overline \R, 2^\Z\ra$.
-Now, by Theorem \ref{main2}, $f$ is semialgebraic.
-On the other hand, by \cite{es}, $\la \overline \R, 2^\Z\ra$ satisfies (DP) and (DIM).
-Therefore, by Proposition \ref{sharp}, $\la \overline \R, 2^\Z\ra$ is semibounded, and hence so is its reduct $\la \cal R, f\ra$.
-But the latter structure is o-minimal, and hence by \cite{mpp}, $f$ is \cal R-definable. \end{proof}
+For (2), we cannot directly apply Theorem \ref{main2}, because we do not know if $\WR$ satisfies (DP)(I).
+However, we can derive the result as follows.
+Let $f$ be a smooth definable function with open \cal L-definable domain.
+Observe that $f$ is also definable in $\la \overline \R, \alpha^\Z\ra$.
+By \cite{es}, $f$ is semialgebraic.
+Also by \cite{es}, $\la \overline \R, \alpha^\Z\ra$ satisfies (DIM).
+Since (DIM) is preserved under taking reducts, $\la \cal R, \alpha^\Z\ra$ also satisfies (DIM).
+Therefore, by Proposition \ref{no mult}, $\WR^\#$ is semibounded, and hence so is its reduct $\la \cal R, f\ra$.
+But this reduct is o-minimal, and hence by \cite[Theorem 1.4]{pet-reals}, $f$ is definable in $\R_{sbd}$. \end{proof}